hemanth22/learntlessons/README.md

 # lessonslearnt
-lessonslearnt is a copy to secret repository where i have written which i have leanrt from different source of learning channel.
+lessonslearnt is a copy to secret repository.
+Help to access docsify through Azure App Services.